Announcement

 What Else?

-• Children learn from being outside and visiting new places e.g., free places – Māngere Mountain, local Library, gardens, walks
+• Children learn from being outside and visiting new places e.g., free places – Maangere Mountain, local Library, gardens, walks (around Maangere waterfronts), biking (Maangere bike tracks), beach, parks

 • Visit the museum – free, take your library card or a power bill to show you live in Auckland.
 Go to the beach, for a walk or climb up Maunga across Auckland